 QVH is the major regional centre for complex, microvascular breast reconstruction following, or simultaneously with, resection for cancer.

-Our Macmillan Breast Reconstruction Nurse Specialists, Pam Golton and Rebecca Spencer, act as a point of contact for patients, relatives, carers and other healthcare professionals.
+Our Macmillan Breast Reconstruction Nurse Specialists, Pam Golton, Rebecca Spencer and Elsa Powell act as a point of contact for patients, relatives, carers and other healthcare professionals.
 They provide information and practical and emotional support to patients undergoing breast reconstruction and related breast care.

 Your guide to breast reconstruction – video playlist: